Top

 With over 15 years of experience, Attorney Bernie Brown leads our firm with a focused approach to criminal defense:

-- Detailed Case Analysis: We meticulously investigate each case, uncovering every possible angle of defense.
+• Detailed Case Analysis: We meticulously investigate each case, uncovering every possible angle of defense.

-- Client Empowerment: We keep you informed and involved, developing defense strategies that align with your best interests.
+• Client Empowerment: We keep you informed and involved, developing defense strategies that align with your best interests.

-- Trial Readiness: We are prepared to take cases to trial and challenge prosecutions at every phase.
+• Trial Readiness: We are prepared to take cases to trial and challenge prosecutions at every phase.

 Our approach goes beyond surface-level review.
 We work with skilled investigators to gather evidence, consult experts for technical insights, and tap a network of legal professionals to refine strategies.
-This comprehensive process ensures no detail is overlooked in your defense.
+This comprehensive process means no detail is overlooked in your defense.
 Our negotiation skills aim for favorable settlements when beneficial, or we will advocate assertively for you in court when needed—always aligning our actions with your goals at every step.

 Each client’s case receives individual attention from our legal team, allowing us to adapt our defense to the distinct details and context of your situation in Scranton or the greater Lackawanna Valley.
 Our firm routinely coordinates with trusted bail bonds offices, forensic technicians, and local legal professionals to gather insight and evidence that can provide a strategic advantage.
 By remaining accessible throughout your legal journey, we answer pressing questions, demystify legal paperwork, and support you during interactions with both Scranton court officials and regional law enforcement agencies.
 When necessary, we refer clients to local resources such as rehabilitation, counseling, or community-based programs, helping to mitigate collateral consequences and support recovery goals.